 - Heat the cream and milk in a saucepan, slowly until warm but well below boiling.

 - Let the potatoes steam off for a minute or two before pressing through a potato ricer into a bowl.
 After every press of potatoes, stir in a cube or two of butter using a spatula and make sure all butter is incorporated before you press any more potatoes.
 Stir in the egg yolk, season with salt and pepper and press everything through a fine sieve back into a pan.
 Adjust the texture and firmness with the cream and milk mixture to taste, remember that it’s only possible to make it looser and not the other way around.
 Keep warm, but not hot, until ready to serve.

-- Remove the meat from the water bath (or pressure cooker) and let it rest for 10 minutes under aluminum foil.
+- Remove the meat gently (piece by piece or with a slotted spoon) from the pressure cooker and let it rest for 10 minutes under aluminum foil.
 Finish and plate the rest while the meat is resting.

 - Finish the barbecue sauce (see step 2 under “Single malt barbecue glaze and sauce”) and the chimichurri.

 - Peel the onions and cut them into rounds, creating onion rings.
 Fry in medium-high heat in olive oil and soft, slightly charred and with a little bit of bite, around 5 minutes.
 Bring down the heat if they get too much color.
 Season with salt and finish by stirring in a little chimichurri.